Sunstar16/macOS-in-preact/README.md

 # Why

 I've always been very fascinated with macOS, and have never owned a Mac/book.
 So I'm making the most beautiful aspect of macOS, it's desktop, myself.
-For web.
-Inspired from [WinXP](https://winxp.now.sh/).

 # Stack